testsigmahq/testsigma-docs/src/pages/docs/integrations/collaboration/slack.md

 ---
 title: "Integrating Slack with Testsigma for test run notifications"
-metadesc: "How to configure your Slack channel to receive notifications about Test Results in real-time from Testsigma"
+meta_desc: "How to configure your Slack channel to receive notifications about Test Results in real-time from Testsigma"
 order: 16.21
 page_id: "Integrating Slack with Testsigma for test run notifications"
 warning: false